Thomas26791/CNNArchLang/README.md

 The syntax of this language has many similarities to python in the way how variables and methods are handled.
 Variables which occur only in form of parameters are seemingly untyped.
 However, the correctness of their values is checked at compile time.
-The header of the architecture declares architecture parameters which are usually used to define the Dimensions of inputs and outputs.
+The header of the architecture declares architecture parameters that can be used in all following expressions.
+In this way, different instances of the same architecture can be created.
-The top part of the architecture consists of input, output or method declarations.
+The top part of the architecture consists of input, output and method declarations.
-The main part is the actual definition of the architecture in the form of a collection of layers which are connected through the two operators "->" and "|".
+The main part is the actual architecture definition in the form of a collection of layers which are connected through the two operators "->" and "|".
 A layer can either be a method, an input or an output.
 The following is a complete example of the original version of Alexnet by A. Krizhevsky.
 There are more compact versions of the same architecture but we will get to that later.